nvegater/nvegater.me/content/posts/puzzle.md

 category: example
 ---

+This is a reminder that there are only few people that give a shit about doing nice things for the "programming" world[^compared].
+I want to be one of those few, since
+I enjoy software development and take it seriously (maybe more than I should).

+[^compared]: compared to the many, that sees the programming world as a money making machine.

+I want to improve myself, and the software development world.
+That's why this blog exists.
-I want to adjust my understanding based on learnings and repeat this as much as my chill perspective on life allows it.
+To adjust my understanding based on new learnings and repeat this as much as my chill perspective on life allows it.

-Particularly now I want to observe how I think about problems and find out where I am in the process of solving them.

-## What problem?
+## What problems are out there for software to fix?

 The economy exists, the world is complicated [^Intro], and most of us use technology to cope better with life.